anton-weigardh/Getting-and-Cleaning-Data/CODEBOOK.md

 * 67	fBodyBodyGyroJerkMagMean__
 * 68	fBodyBodyGyroJerkMagStd__

-In the original data set, there are 561 different features.
+In the original data set, there were 561 different features (strings), all with different names.

 ## Activity Labels
 There are a total of 6 activities